unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 - Cross-platform Hot Reload is supported

 ## How to use the XAML Hot Reload
-- Install the [Uno Platform Add-in](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin) from the Visual Studio Marketplace.
 - Create a sample application using the **Uno Cross Platform App** template
 - Build an Uno application head (iOS, Android or WebAssembly), start it (with or without the debugger)
 - Change a XAML file from VS and the app should update

-> Note: You can also get pre-released version of the Visual Studio Extension from the [master CI builds artifacts](https://dev.azure.com/uno-platform/Uno%20Platform/_build?definitionId=5&_a=summary).
+> Important note: If you're using this feature and an Uno stable release containing it has not been published, you will need to get the Visual Studio Extension from the [master CI builds artifacts](https://dev.azure.com/uno-platform/Uno%20Platform/_build?definitionId=5&_a=summary).

 If you're using the XAML Hot Reload feature in an existing application, you'll need to add the following lines to your project:
 ```xml